zingolabs/zcash-wallet-formats/README.md

 [ZIP-400](https://zips.z.cash/zip-0400) documents the schema used for zcashd `v3.0.0-rc1`.
 Since then, the format has changed a bit.

+Some work related to parsing is being done [here](https://github.com/dorianvp/zcashd-bdb-parser).

 ## Resources

 - [zcash/zips #964: Update ZIP 400 for NU5/Orchard changes](https://github.com/zcash/zips/issues/964)